top of page

 SCENE 1

-H: Fletcher - perhaps refill our glasses - unless (to others) we break the party up for this evening - lord knows where he - (catches TG's eye) - er - may have broken down
+H: Steady on the vernacular there, Fletcher - perhaps if you would refill our glasses? - unless (to others) - we break the party up for this evening? - devil knows where his Lordship may have (catches TG’s eye) - er -broken down

-MS: Our studies need attending Shelley - this past hour could have been better spent translating the complete works of Calderón, into Greek
+MS: A sensible suggestion, Mr. Hobhouse (rises) - our studies need attending, Shelley - this past hour could have been better spent translating the complete works of Calderón into Swahili

-PBS: Yes - I'm afraid dear friends - it is past 6 - I shall be a wreck unless I get home and wrestle a few Spanish gerunds before night falls
+PBS: Indeed, dear friends, it is past 6 - I shall reanimate my peptic ulcers unless I return home and wrestle a few Spanish gerunds before night falls

-H: Calm, my dear Contessa - 'tis but a bluster of vulgar cockney humour (grinds teeth at LH)
+H: Calm, my dear Contessa - ‘tis but a bluster of vulgar cockney humour (glares at H)

-An ear-splitting growl rebounds off the marble hallway floor, onto the walls and up the marble staircase
+An ear-splitting growl rebounds off the hallway’s floor, onto the walls and up the marble staircase

-The salon is frozen - minutes pass - enters a somewhat irritated Lord B - courtesies are paid
+The salon is frozen - minutes pass - enters an irritated Lord B - courtesies are paid

-B: My apologies all - och and oons!
-I'm fairly knocked up (sinks into chair) - Fletcher!! - brandy! - (to company) are your glasses filled?
+B: My apologies to all (bows) - och and oons!
+I’m fairly knocked up (sinks into chair) - Fletcher!! - brandy! (to company) - are your glasses filled?

-LH: We have all been waiting my Lord
+LH: We have been waiting at least an hour, my Lord

-B(sighs): No - no, nothing - yet worse (eyes room) - I met a most loathsome reminder of my years of Fame on the road from Bologna
+B(sighs): No - no, nothing of the sort - yet - worse (eyes room) - my friends, I met a most loathsome reminder of my years of Fame on the road from Bologna

 LH: Lady Byron?

-LH: mmm - the Contessa's parlour-border-level command of English I suspect would render her participation superfluous
+LH: Mmm (scans room) - the company present could certainly supply something revolutionary and/or toothsome - oh, dear (snarkily) - the Contessa’s parlour-border-level command of English, I suspect, would render her participation superfluous

-B: I'd politely request you cease making love to my Tesoro in such an amateurish manner, Hunt (blows kiss at TG) - perchance you'd prefer the company of your beastly Kraal and charming wife?
-(LH sinks, and reddens) - now - to the Game!
+B: I’d politely request you cease making love to my Tesoro in such an amateurish manner, Hunt (blows kiss at TG) - perchance you’d return to the company of your wife yet? - despite said Englishwoman being as unfair as sunrise, and as unwarm as noon can get (LH sinks, and reddens) - now - to the Game!

 X